Mikopet/mikopet.dev/blog/_posts/2021-02-21-kill-insects-with-bisect.md

   unittest.main()
 ```

 When you run this test it is failing of course.
-That is valid because function is broken yet.
-But we know it worked sometime in the past.
+That is valid because the function is broken yet.
+But we know it worked some time in the past.

 > Who cares?
 Just fix the code and move on!

 **You can say in your case.
 And you are right**... well, at least partially.
 You need to know when and why that bug appeared.
 Not because of blaming the author, but because there must be a reason.
-So with that careless behaviour your "fix" can cause other bugs in the system unwittingly.
+So with that careless behaviour, your "fix" can cause other bugs in the system unwittingly.

 #### You need to find the root cause!

-Let us say, we have a [sigmoid function] implemented by somebody, but we do not know where is the [inflection point] of it.
+Let us say, we have a [sigmoid function] implemented by somebody, but we do not know where is the [inflexion point] of it.

 We only know that is a positive integer between 1 and 100.
 We know, and we can prove the input **100** returns `true`, while the input **1** returns `false`.
 To find the value of that point we need to check all the possibilities!